wp-plugins/mail-subscribe-list/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `[smlsubform]` in any of your pages or &lt;?php echo smlsubform(); ?&gt; in your template.

+* It takes a lot of time and hard work to develop plugins, if you like my plugin then please find the time to rate it.

 == Screenshots ==

 1. screenshot-1.png